chakri01/small-fun-games/README_v2.md

 ### Games Hosted Within This Repository

 These games are simple and self-contained within this repository.
-You can play them directly by opening the `index.html` file in the respective game directory.
+You can play them directly by opening the `index.html` file in the respective game directory **in your web browser**.

 *   **Calculator with Secrets (`games/calculator/`)**: A simple calculator with hidden quotes and game links revealed by entering specific codes.

-### Games Hosted in Separate Repositories

-These games are more complex and have their own dedicated repositories on GitHub.
-Click the links below to view the repositories and play the games.

-*   [Another Fun Game](https://github.com/chakri01/another-fun-game) - (Replace with the actual link to your other repository).
+*   **Crazy Tetris (`games/crazytetris/`)**: Tetris with random gravity flips and other crazy modifications.

 ## How to Play

-1.  **Browse to the Landing Page:** Open the `index.html` file in your browser, or visit the deployed version of this repository (if available).
+1.  **Browse to the Landing Page:** Open the `index.html` file in your browser by double-clicking it, or visit the deployed version of this repository (if available) by entering the URL in your browser's address bar.
 2.  **Choose a Game:** Click on the link for the game you want to play.
 3.  **Follow Instructions:** Each game will have its own instructions on how to play.